remla25-team5/model-training/README.md

 dvc pull
 ```

-This will prompt you to log in to your Google account and authorize DVC to access your Google Drive.
+This will prompt you to log in to your Google account.
+Proceed to the page even though it is labelled as 'unsafe' and authorize DVC to access your Google Drive.
 Once you have authorized DVC, it will download the data from the remote storage to your local machine.

 To run the pipeline, you can use the following command: